-Playgrounds offer countless opportunities to grow, laugh and develop important skills.
+Playgrounds offer countless opportunities for children to grow, laugh and develop critical life skills.
 Remember spending sunny afternoons gleefully climbing, or swinging high into the sky alongside friends or classmates?
-Every child deserves the chance to create happy playground memories they can cherish for life.
+All children deserve the opportunity to create joyful memories they can cherish for life.
 A safe, fun playground makes that possible.

 Kids and parents should not have to fear for safety when it comes time to play.
-How can you ensure your playground is safe and ready to bring hours of joy?
+How can you be sure your playground is as safe as possible for hours of play?
 In this guide, we’ll point you in the right direction.
-We’ll cover everything you need to know from how to make a playground safe to playground equipment safety standards in Canada.
+We’ll cover everything you need to know from how to make a playground safer to playground equipment safety standards in Canada.
 Whether you’re building a playground for a school, park, daycare or just wondering how to inspect any playground equipment for safety, we’ve got you covered.
 Let’s get started!

-Design 101: How to Design a Safe Playground
+Playground Design Guidelines: How to Make a Safer Playground

-You can never underestimate the importance of playground safety.
+You can never underestimate the importance of playground safety standards.
 When kids enter a playground, they are often overwhelmed with excitement to explore colourful equipment and test their skills.
 If a playground is unsafe, children are limited in what they can do and enjoy, and they might get hurt.
-Thankfully, there are actions you can take to prevent playground injuries.
+Thankfully, there are actions you can take to help prevent playground injuries.

 With the right knowledge and equipment, you can bring joy and play to the kids in your community without worrying if it is done right.
-Here are the most important factors to consider when it comes to designing a safe school or community playground:
+Here are the most important factors to consider when it comes to designing a safer school or community playground:

 1. Playground Safety Surfaces